On the semiampleness of the positive part of CKM Zariski decompositions: Introduction

-In this paper we easily deduce from \cite[theorem 5.1]{Fuj07b} that Conjecture 1b holds if a suitable pair on $Z$ is DLT (see theorem \ref{DLT_logbig}), which in particular implies that Conjecture 1 holds if $(X,\D)$ is DLT.
-In section 5 we give sufficient conditions on the Zariski-decomposed divisor and on the geometry of the LC centers of the pair in order to have the semiampleness (see \ref{overDLT} and \ref{Nklt2}).
+In section 5 we give sufficient conditions on the Zariski-decomposed divisor and on the geometry of the LC centers of the pair in order to have the semiampleness of the positive part (see \ref{overDLT} and \ref{Nklt2}).
 As a corollary we prove the following:

-\begin{theorem}[see corollary \ref{dim3}] Conjecture 1b holds if $dim X\leq 3$. \end{theorem}
+\begin{theorem}[see Corollary \ref{dim3}] Conjecture 2b holds if $\dim\; X\leq 3$. \end{theorem}

-Also we prove that Conjecture 2 holds if we assume some standard very strong conjectures concerning the Minimal Model Program, namely the abundance conjecture (for semi log canonical pairs) and the existence of minimal models (in lower dimension) for DLT pairs of log-general type (see theorem \ref{antonella}).
-As a corollary we get that